luiz-marcio-faria-de-aquino-viana/horus_servidor_de_imagens_com_suporte_as_unidades_csd/README.md

 The experiments show which using storage units with in-situ processing, we could get a speedup of 1.69 for image format conversions, 1.12 for image re-projection to different coordinate systems and projections, and 1.48 for image simplification and reduction in the number of points per inches, when compared with a base system with sequential processing.

+# CONTATO

+CONTACT ME, IF YOU NEED HELP OR HAVE ANY QUESTIONS ABOUT THIS ACADEMIC WORK!

+Luiz Marcio Faria de Aquino Viana,Pós-D.Sc.
+E-mail: luiz.marcio.viana@gmail.com
+Phone/WhatsApp: +55-21-99983-7207